appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 This is incompatible with SSR applications, because the session cookie is set on the Appwrite domain, and not the SSR domain.

-Interestingly, there is an undocumented workaround for this.
-If the developer sets the success parameter to `{SSR_DOMAIN}/auth/oauth2/success` the Appwrite API will include the session cookie as a query parameter in the redirect URL.
-[Source here](https://github.com/appwrite/appwrite/blob/3f3d518f3664bcab281ee00b45dd2f2d387ffc72/app/controllers/api/account.php#L870).
-This method is vunerable to session spying attacks, as the session token is exposed in the URL, and could be used to hijack the session.
+> There is an undocumented workaround for SSR.
+To use it, when creating an OAuth2 session, set success parameter is set to `{SSR_DOMAIN}/auth/oauth2/success`.
+Now, Appwrite will append the session secret as a query parameter when redirecting to this URL.
+You can find the source code for this [here](https://github.com/appwrite/appwrite/blob/3f3d518f3664bcab281ee00b45dd2f2d387ffc72/app/controllers/api/account.php#L870).
+> Although this workaround has good developer experience, it is not secure.
+The session secret is exposed in the URL, and can be intercepted.

 **Problem #3: Using session tokens with the SDK**

-Now, you've got a session token, you want to make authenticated requests.
+After acquiring a session token, you want to make authenticated requests.
 For example, getting the user's account details.
-To set a session token on the server-side, we have to use the `X-Fallback-Cookies` header
+Currently, to set a session token on the server-side, we have to set the `X-Fallback-Cookies` header.

 ```js
 import { Client, Account } from "appwrite";